danielepassos-ui/uipath-face-recognition-mlpackage/README.md

 			- Name2 (Folder) - Place photos from Name1 here in PNG format
 			- Name3 (Folder) - Place photos from Name1 here in PNG format
 			- …
-4. Create a new training pipeline with your dataset
+5. Create a new training pipeline with your dataset
 	- Make sure to select the Training folder in the input dataset field
-5. Create an ML Skill after the package has been trained
+6. Create an ML Skill after the package has been trained
+7. Make ML skill public to generate endpoint and API key